-The Yonkers Public Schools is a leader in the state in integrating Civic Readiness through its membership on the New York State Civic Readiness Commission and leadership in the Seal of Civic Readiness.
-During its first pilot year, 2021-2022, each of Yonkers’ eight high schools graduated students with this designation.
+The Yonkers Public Schools is a leader in New York State in integrating Civic Readiness through its membership on the New York State Civic Readiness Commission and leadership in the Seal of Civic Readiness.
+During the 2022-2023 academic year, all eight Yonkers high schools graduated students with this designation.

 For further information: